TSJNet: A Multi-modality Target and Semantic Awareness Joint-driven Image Fusion Network: Experiment

 \subsection{Ablation studies}

-Ablation studies were conducted using the MSRS dataset.
+Ablation studies were conducted on the MSRS dataset.
 Table~\ref{tab:Ablation} summarizes the ablation results.

-\textbf{Ablation on the proposed DSM.} The DSM plays a vital role in exploring local deep features across images of different modalities.
-From Fig.~\ref{fig7}, the image fused without the DSM has a limited ability for local brightness information extraction, \textit{e.g.}, the tires of a car.
+\textbf{Ablation on the proposed MDM , MFM, and NAT.} The MDM, MFM, and NAT play a vital role in perceiving continuous information in the image background as well as salient texture of targets.
+From Fig.~\ref{fig7}, the image fused without the MDM has a limited ability for local brightness information extraction, \textit{e.g.}, the tires of a car.
+Moreover, the absence of either the MFM or NAT modules leads to the loss of fine structural details.

+\textbf{Ablation on SA.} SA aims to enhance the model's adaptability and generalization ability to diverse scenarios.
+As illustrated in Fig.~\ref{fig7}, although the removal of the SA module exhibits minimal effect on segmentation performance, it tends to cause false detections in the object detection results.

-\textbf{Ablation on detection and segmentation loss.} To verify the effectiveness of detecting and segmenting double losses, we removed them separately and jointly from TSJNet, leaving the other parts unchanged.
+\textbf{Ablation on detection and segmentation loss.} To verify the effectiveness of detection and segmentation double losses, we removed them separately and jointly from TSJNet, leaving the other parts unchanged.
 As shown in Table~\ref{tab:Ablation}, regardless of the type of loss removal, there is an overall downward trend in the metric values.
-As shown in Fig.~\ref{fig7} rich semantic and target information are extracted using dual loss.
-Thus, images fused with cross-modal information concurrently achieved both robust detection and precise segmentation results.
-Employing detection and segmentation losses established a mutually advantageous relationship between fusion and high-level tasks.
+As shown in Fig.~\ref{fig7}, rich semantic and target information are extracted using dual loss.
+Thus, images fused with cross-modal information concurrently can achieve both robust detection and precise segmentation results.
+It means that the employment of detection and segmentation losses can establish mutually advantageous relationships between fusion and high-level tasks.